briandipalma/flux-for-components/README.md

 * With medium to high complexity components you should start using Flux.
 This is where events need to be passed back up the component hierarchy or there is a lot of computed state.

-The chosen approach should be as simple as required and no more simple, sometimes it turns out that singletons are too simple.
+The chosen approach should be as simple as required and no simpler, sometimes it turns out that singletons are just too simple.